SPK1997/CPURaytracer/README.md

 To run the raytracer locally:

-1. Clone this repository.
+1. Clone github repository.
-2. Built the project.
-Run the command `npm run build`
+2. To build the project run command `npm run build`
 3. Open `index.html` in any modern browser.
 4. Watch the pixel-by-pixel ray tracing in action.
-5. Alternatively, the NPM package `'raytrace-engine'` can be installed and used.
+5. Alternatively, NPM package `'raytrace-engine'` can be installed and used.

 ---